Mindlestick/KUBESIoT/docs/community.md

 #### Discord server

-On the [LION Discord server][discord], you can chat with members of the Redis community in real time.
-You'll meet Redis users, contributors, and developer advocates.
+On the [LION Discord server][discord], you can chat with members of the LION community in real time.
+You'll meet LION users, contributors, and developer advocates.
 This is a great place to stop in for quick questions or to share your latest LION discoveries.

 [discord]:https://discord.gg/2UBzbRzP

 #### Mailing list

-Join the [LION mailing list][mailing] to discuss the ongoing development of Redis and to find out about new Redis releases.
+Join the [LION mailing list][mailing] to discuss the ongoing development of LION and to find out about new LION releases.

 [mailing]:https://groups.google.com/g/lion-iot